 If someone under the supervision of a personal trainer is hurt or injured during the course of their training, if the trainer does not have an insurance policy in place, he or she would be personally liable for any compensation that would have to be paid to the injured client.

 So for example, if you’re running with a client in a park and they fall over and break their leg and can’t work for six months, if you don’t have an insurance policy in place, you could end up having to pay them whatever they would have earned during that time.

 Discovery Learning provide four weeks of free insurance for graduates of our personal trainer courses.
 Note that this only applies to self-employed personal trainers, as PTs employed in-house by a fitness establishment will be covered by their employers’ insurance policy.

 To find out everything you need to know about personal trainer insurance including our recommended providers, check out our guide to personal trainer insurance.

-How to be a personal trainer?
+How do you succeed as a personal trainer?

-You will have to decide what kind of personal trainer you want to be and what kind of clients you want to work with, but most important of all you will need to market yourself and get clients.
+You will have to decide what kind of personal trainer you want to be and what kind of clients you want to work with, but most importantly of all, you will need to market yourself and get clients in order to succeed.